Bait 3D: Plot

-The movie opens with a hungover lifeguard, Josh (Xavier Samuel) being woken up by friend and fellow lifeguard Rory (Richard Brancatisano).
-Rory tells Josh that he shouldn't have proposed to his sister, Tina (Sharni Vinson) then offers to set a buoy for Josh.
+The movie opens with a hungover lifeguard, Josh, being woken up by friend and fellow lifeguard Rory.
+Rory asks Josh if he regrets proposing to his sister, Tina, then offers to set a buoy for Josh.
 Josh visits Tina, who discusses their upcoming move to Singapore.
 As Rory boards into the ocean to set a buoy, a great white shark appears and kills a man in the water.
 Alerted to the danger, Josh quickly takes a jet ski and goes to get Rory, but is too late.
 Rory is pulled into the water, and Josh is unable to save him before he is devoured.

-A year later, Josh now works for a supermarket.
-While stocking shelves with Naomi (Alice Parkinson) he sees Tina with her new boyfriend Steven (Qi Yuwu) returned from Singapore.
-At the same time two teenagers, Kyle (Lincoln Lewis) and Heather (Cariba Heine) are parked for a make-out session, accompanied by Heather's dog, Bully.
-In the supermarket, a young woman, Jaime (Phoebe Tonkin) is caught shoplifting, and temporarily evades the security guard by meeting up with her boyfriend Ryan (Alex Russell), who also works at the store.
-The store manager, Jessup (Adrian Pang) catches up with her, fires Ryan, and calls the police.
-The arresting officer, Todd (Martin Sacks) arrives and is revealed to be Jaime's dad.
-After this, Jessup is held at gunpoint by a robber, Doyle (Julian McMahon).
-The tense situation eventually escalates, and Doyle's partner appears and shoots assistant manager Julie (Rhiannon Dannielle Pettett).
+A year later, Josh now works for a supermarket in Coolangatta.
+While stocking shelves with Naomi (Alice Parkinson), he sees Tina with her new boyfriend, Steven returning from Singapore.
+At the same time two teenagers, Kyle and Heather, are parked for a make-out session accompanied by Heather's dog, Bully.
+In the supermarket, a young woman, Jaime is caught shoplifting and temporarily evades the security guard, by meeting up with her boyfriend.
+Ryan, who also works at the store.
+The store manager, Jessup, catches up with her, fires Ryan, and calls the police.
+The arresting officer, Todd, arrives and is revealed to be Jaime's father.
+After this, Jessup is held at gunpoint, by a robber, Doyle.
+The tense situation eventually escalates, and Doyle's partner appears and shoots assistant manager Julie.

 At the height of the commotion, a tsunami wave descends on the city and floods the supermarket.
-Doyle's partner is killed by the flood and the survivors are forced to take shelter on top of the shelving units in the store.
-As the survivors try to find a way out, the security guard Colins is dragged underwater and killed.
-It becomes apparent that a 12 ft great white shark has been washed into the store by the tsunami.
-Additionally, a broken wire threatens to electrocute them all.
-Steven volunteers to shut off the power and the others dress him in crude armor made of shopping carts/shelves to protect him from the shark.
-He succeeds but loses his oxygen tube and drowns.
-Despite their previous conflicts, the survivors work together to get Jessup into a ventilation shaft to go for help.
-A flood of crabs slides out of the vent, startling Jessup and causing him to fall back, however, he manages to grab hold of the vent.
-Unfortunately, the shark jumps out of the water and eats Jessup.
+Doyle's partner is killed by the flood, and the survivors are forced to take shelter on top of the shelving units in the store.
+As the survivors try to find a way out, security guard Colins is dragged underwater and killed.
+It becomes apparent that a 12 ft great white shark has been washed. into the store by the tsunami.
+Also, a broken wire threatens to electrocute them all.
+Steven volunteers to shut off the power and the others dress him in crude armor made of shopping carts and shelves to protect him from the shark.
+He succeeds, but loses his oxygen tube and drowns.
+Despite their previous conflicts, the survivors work together to get Jessup, into a ventilation shaft to go for help.
+A flood of crabs slides out of the vent, startling Jessup and causing him to fall back.
+He manages to grab hold of the vent, but the shark jumps out of the water and bites Jessup in half.